olherreragz/Curriculum-Vitae/README.md

 # Curriculum-Vitae
-Curriculum Vitae in spanish and English
+Curriculum Vitae in Spanish and English